uol-soc-teachingrepos/COMP2421-Numerical-Computation/_sources/lec/lec01_.md

 - Submission will be through Feedback Fruits (via Minerva)
 - We will use a combination of peer feedback and tutor feedback on both assignments

+## Question about assessments

+vevox poll

 # Module content

 ## Objectives

-- Understand how to compute with vectors and matrices.
-- Appreciate the role numerical computation plays in CS.
-- Choose a computational model appropriately, accounting for issues of accuracy, reliability and efficiency.
+- Implement simple numerical algorithms accurately and present results in a variety of forms

-- Understand how to assess or measure the error in a numerical algorithm and be familiar with how such errors are controlled.
+- Understand how to assess/measure the error in a numerical algorithm and be familiar with how such errors are controlled

----

-- Understand the fundamental techniques for the design of efficiency numerical algorithms.
-- Demonstrate how these algorithms are analysed.
-- Understand several advanced data structures, their efficient implementation and applications.
-- Understand how these algorithms and data structures relate to the central practical problems of modern computer science.
+- Use, data-based arguments to justify choosing a computational algorithm appropriately, accounting for issues of accuracy, reliability and efficiency

 ## Syllabus